lesar/hyperscriptTodoList/README.md

 - [Redux][3] a predictable state container for JavaScript apps to make more easy store and state manage on application component
 - [inferno-redux][14] an inferno library to pass context.store to each component and more
 - [Hyperscript][4] an alternative to [JSX][5] way
-- [inferno-hyperscript][15] Hyperscript syntax for Inferno termplates
+- [inferno-hyperscript][15] Hyperscript syntax for Inferno templates
 - [Hyperscript helper][12] usefull way to take benefit by Hyperscript
 - [W3CSS][13] a modern CSS framework with built-in responsiveness
 - [Webpack][6] to put all together